First Dominican Republic

-The First Dominican Republic of the Dominican Republic began on 27 February 1844 with the proclamation of the Dominican Republic, and culminated on 18 March 1861 with the annexation of the country to Spain.
+The First Dominican Republic (Spanish: Primera República Dominicana, Primera República) was a predecessor of the currently existing Dominican Republic, and began on February 27, 1844 with the proclamation of the Dominican Republic, and culminated on March 18, 1861 with the annexation of the country to Spain.
 During these 17 years the nation was economically and politically unstable due to prior war against Haiti and internal conflicts.
 There were 8 governments (3 of which corresponded to Pedro Santana and 2 to Buenaventura Báez).